-Event to mark Community Children’s Nursing (CCN) team’s 21st birthday21st September 2022
+Event to mark Community Children’s Nursing (CCN) team’s 21st birthday

 The Community Children’s Nursing (CCN) team in the Southern Health and Social Care Trust are hosting an event to mark their 21st birthday.